openstack/nova-specs/specs/2025.1/approved/openapi.rst

 .. note::

-    This is a continuation of a spec that was previously approved in Dalmation (2023.2).
-We merged all of the groundwork for this in Dalmation but did not get the response bodies schemas merged.
+    This is a continuation of a spec that was previously approved in Dalmatian (2024.2).
+We merged all of the groundwork for this in Dalmatian but did not get the response bodies schemas merged.

 Problem description